SanderJSA/KPS_Counter/README.md

 ![alt text](https://github.com/SanderJSA/KPS_Counter/blob/master/Preview.png "What it looks like in i3-gaps")

 Pressing Delete resets the counter.
-Pressing escape while focused closes the program.
+Pressing Escape while focused closes the program.

 ## To install and run on linux: